-On the day: Visitors were invited to view the sand portait taking shape from 1:30pm and were involved in creating artwork in the sand using stencils of portraits at the beach.
-At 4pm Carol Ann Duffy’s poem was read out.
+On the day: Visitors were invited to view the sand portait take shape and were involved in creating artwork in the sand using stencils of portraits at the beach.
+Later in the day Carol Ann Duffy’s poem was read out.

 Click here to find out more about events and timings at this beach.

 Husband of Louisa Caroline Hewitt, of II, Charles St., Kimblesworth, Co.
 Durham.Read More